There are many ways to be of service.

 Sunday Brunch at Hennepin

 Hennepin Avenue UMC serves brunch to 150 people or more every Sunday (except the first Sunday of the month).
-It’s a time of food, fellowship, and service to one another–made possible through the work of volunteers.
-Everyone is invited to the lower level Social Hall to join friends and make new ones as we enjoy brunch together.
+It’s a time of food, fellowship, and service to one another–made possible through the work of the Sunday Brunch Team.
+Everyone is invited to the lower level Koinonia Hall to join friends and make new ones as we enjoy brunch together.

-Our very own (famous!)
-Chef Warren Seta plans and prepares the meals, but we need volunteers on Sundays to help!
+We need a team of people on Sundays to help!
 There are many opportunities available on Saturdays and Sundays for individuals and families to assist.
 The time commitment is about 60-75 minutes.
 Your help is greatly appreciated for this important hospitality mission!

 learn more > > > VISIT THE WEBPAGE